RightToAskOrg/righttoask-docs/api-client-brainstorm.md

 }
 ```

 * *Question: We discussed with Nick how postcodes sometimes cross electorate boundaries - perhaps we could ask for postcodes at registration, then if they fall across multiple electorates create a notification on their* `Settings Screen` *that their electorate could not be established?
-We could also provide the option here to ask them to share location so we can determine electorate for them, if electorates can be modified after registration.*
+We could also provide the option here to ask them to share location so we can determine electorate for them, if electorates can be modified after registration.
+VT: Yes, this is again is a UI design problem, with varying solutions that we could try out on people depending on their privacy preferences and prior knowledge.  (a) Doesn't want to state electorate, (b) already knows electorate (state and federal), (c) happy to be redirected to AEC (VEC) website to enter address, (d) happy to enter address into app, starting with postcode so this can be used if sufficient, (e) happy to give the app (temporary) location permission.
+Not sure which of these we should try to implement.*

 &nbsp;